640 Vital Statistics. 34 Condition Alerts found.

 One of the unique characteristics of the Jacksonville City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.7% of the neighborhoods in America.
-Also of note, 82.6% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
-In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.
+The Jacksonville City Center neighborhood also has a greater percentage of children living in poverty (82.6%) than found in 99.5% of all U.S. neighborhoods.
+Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, an interesting characteristic about the Jacksonville City Center neighborhood is that there are more incarcerated people living here than 99.7% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.

 Our research revealed that more commuters here take the bus to work (30.5% ride the bus) than 99.1% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.